MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 ## Verify settings on the device

-To confirm that the policies have applied to the device locally, navigate to **Settings** > **Accounts** and select the **Access work or school**.
+To confirm that the policies have applied to the device locally, navigate to **Settings** > **Accounts**, and then select **Access work or school**.
 The list of policies applied to the device from Intune will include whether they're managed by your organization.

 :::image type="content" source="media/troubleshoot-update-rings/policies-on-the-device.png" alt-text="A screenshot of the policies on the device in the Managed by Organization pane.":::